 Joe St Sauver, Ph.D., Farsight Security, Inc.

 Dr. St Sauver is active in a number of cyber security efforts, including serving as co-chair of the M3AAWG Identity Management SIG.
-He also serves as a strategic advisor and professional member of the Online Trust Alliance (OTA); is on the Coalition Against Unsolicited Email (CAUCE) Board; is a community representative for the Broadband Internet Technical Advisory Group (BITAG); and is a member of the Research and Education Information Sharing and Analysis Center Technical Advisory Group (REN-ISAC TAG).
-Dr. St Sauver has also been appointed a Courtesy Associate Professor with the Network Startup Resource Center (NSRC) at the University of Oregon, where he provides advice on international cyber security- and privacy-related topics.
+He also advises the Global Cyber Alliance and Cybergreen, and is on the Coalition Against Unsolicited Email (CAUCE) Board.
+He is a member of the Research and Education Network Information Sharing and Analysis Center Technical Advisory Group (REN-ISAC TAG).

 Dr. St Sauver routinely writes and presents on a wide range of cyber security topics, including traffic analysis, the future of advanced academic networking, SNMP security, cryptography, multifactor authentication, botnet metrics, security architectures, PKI/client certificates, SOPA/PIPA, malware analysis, SSL certificates, physical security, disaster recovery, cloud computing security, securing mobile devices, the botnet problem in India, registrars and malicious domains, DNS Security and DNSSEC, and IPv6 security, among many others.
 These and other talks can be found at https://www.stsauver.com/joe/